usnistgov/FIPS201/_FIPS201/authentication.md

 [^cacpath]: Path validation SHOULD be configured to specify which policy OIDs are trusted.
 The policy OID for the card authentication certificate is id-fpki-common-cardAuth.

 ### 6.2.4 Authentication with the Symmetric Card Authentication Key (SYM-CAK) {#s-6-2-4}
+{:latex-toc="6.2.4 Authentication with the Symmetric Card Authentication Key"}

 The PIV Card Application MAY host the optional symmetric card authentication key.
 In this case, the symmetric card authentication key SHALL be used for PIV cardholder authentication using the following